Anita Wardell

 Anita Wardell (born 23 August 1961) is an English jazz singer, renowned for her scat singing.

 Wardell was born in Guildford, Surrey, in England and raised in Australia.
+She studied jazz at Adelaide University before singing at festivals with James Morrison, Don Burrows, and Richie Cole.
+She then returned to her studies, this time in the UK at Guildhall School of Music and Drama.
+In 1994 she recorded as a duo with drummer John Stevens.
+During the following year, she released an album in a duo with Liam Noble.

-She won the BBC Best of Jazz Award in 2006, and lives in London.
-She teaches an annual jazz course in the Loire, France.
+She has taught a jazz course in the Loire department of France.
 Wardell is an accomplished scat singer and is noted for her vocalised version of Lee Morgan's solo from "Moanin'".

+She won the BBC Best of Jazz Award in 2006.